FabricMC/fabric-docs/develop/items/first-item.md

 ## Preparing Your Items Class {#preparing-your-items-class}

-To simplify the registering of items, you can create a method that accepts an instance of an item and a string identifier.
+To simplify the registering of items, you can create a method that accepts a string identifier, some item settings and a factory to create the `Item` instance.

 This method will create an item with the provided identifier and register it with the game's item registry.